dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Description: Specifies the number of bits in the private host RSA key to create.
 - `ssh_host_key_algorithms`
   - Default: `[]`
   - Description: Host key algorithms that the server offers.
+If empty the default list will be used.
+Otherwise overrides the setting with specified list of algorithms.
+Check `man sshd_config`, `ssh -Q HostKeyAlgorithms` or other sources for supported algorithms - make sure you check the correct version!
+- `ssh_client_host_key_algorithms`
+  - Default: `[]`
-If empty the [default list](https://man.openbsd.org/sshd_config#HostKeyAlgorithms) will be used, otherwise overrides the setting with specified list of algorithms.
+  - Description: Specifies the host key algorithms that the client wants to use in order of preference.
+If empty the default list will be used.
+Otherwise overrides the setting with specified list of algorithms.
+Check `man ssh_config`, `ssh -Q HostKeyAlgorithms` or other sources for supported algorithms - make sure you check the correct version!.
 - `ssh_client_alive_interval`
   - Default: `600`
   - Description: specifies an interval for sending keepalive messages.